priyanshAgarwal/priyanshagarwal.github.io/cv.md

 ---

 layout: default
-title: Alexey Grigorev - CV
+title: Priyansh Agarwal - CV

 ---

 ## CV

-A data scientist and machine learning engineer with hands on experience and strong technical skills.
-I bring data science ideas from early prototypes to production, including problem identification, data collection, model creation and deployment.
+Masters in Data Science with insatiable appetite for learning new technologies.
+Eight months experience as a data analyst and two years of experience as mobile application developer.
+Passionate about utilizing data and data science techniques to make better decisions.
+Currently learning Tenserflow, Spark and Deep Learning.
+Pursuing data science internships for May 2018.

 **Summary:**